Konyaco/CollinsDictionary/README.md

 # Collins Dictionary

-This is a collins dictionary get word definition by parsing [Collins Online Dictionary](collinsdcionary.com) html website.
+This is a collins dictionary client, getting word definition by parsing [Collins Online Dictionary](collinsdcionary.com) website.

 GUI is built on [Jetbrains Compose](https://github.com/JetBrains/compose-jb).